 Monday 6 While on the sofa after dinner was much alarmed at suffering a great deal of pain and other symptoms.
 Sent for Dr. D. who came immediately and shortly relieved my anxiety.
 Engaged a cook for Sydney who will now leave us to prepare his house for Amanda's reception next week.

-Tuesday 7 Mr. M.? and Kate arrived in the morning.
+Tuesday 7 Mr. M. and dear Kate arrived in the morning.
 Kate looking very well.
 Meeting of clergy and churchwardens at Christ Church.
 Mr. L. Marsh took tea with us.

 Wednesday 8 My 31st birthday.
 May God help me to spend it better than the last.
 More to Him, less to the fleeting things of time.
 Dear Hugh left in the morning for Toronto to attend the C.S. meeting for investing the commutable fund and returned in the evening.
 Mr. L. Marsh again took tea here and went with his brothers, Kate and Hugh to hear Dr. Murray alias Kirvan lecture in Knox's church.
 Very cool.

 Thursday 9 Papa came in and took Kate and Tom out to the farm.
 Papa is not well at all.
-No letter from Mama.
+No letter from Mamma.

 Friday 10 Miss Jarvis called to say goodbye for a time as she is going to England or rather Scotland on a visit.
 Lewis March took tea with us having taken Hugh to look over a house with him.
 Very cool.
 Hugh's cough worse.